nahuee19/doujinstyle-scraper/README.md

 ## Format 📦

-Exports each entry into a singular JSON file containing.
+Exports each entry into a singular JSON file containing W.I.P.

 ## Time & Breakage ⏳